Serious Threats to Patient Safety!

 ThreatsColor_Grad.jpg

-If you live in one of the remaining threatened states - Contact your legislators now!
+If you live in a threatened state - Contact your legislators now!
 Tell them that optometrists should not be performing surgery in your state.

 Help us spread the word to let other patients know that the safety of their eyes is under threat!